Early Years Professional Development programme

 Our Early Years Professional Development Programme (EYPDP) supports early years practitioners working with children in pre-Reception settings, helping them to improve their practice and children’s outcomes in communication and language, mathematics and PSED (personal, social and emotional development).

-In October 2022, we were delighted to be awarded the DfE's contract to continue to deliver the EYPDP, now moving into its third phase and available throughout England.
+In October 2022, we were delighted to be awarded the DfE's contract to continue to deliver the EYPDP, to a further 10,000 early years practitioners, spread across four cohorts, over a two year period.

 Key points